KMKfw/kmk_firmware/docs/text_replacement.md

 ### Limitations

+1. Currently supports characters for which there is a corresponding keycode in KMK - support for international characters is not implemented.
-1. Since this runs on your keyboard, it is not context-aware.
+2. Since this runs on your keyboard, it is not context-aware.
 It can't tell if you are typing in a valid text field or not.
-2. In the interest of a responsive typing experience, the first valid match will be used as soon as it is found.
+3. In the interest of a responsive typing experience, the first valid match will be used as soon as it is found.
 If your dictionary contains "abc" and "abcd", "abcd" will not be matchable.